chesslablab/spablab/CONTRIBUTING.md

-# ChesslabLab
+# ChesslaBlab
 ## Open Source Community

 The game of chess involves quite a few different aspects of software development, which makes it a perfect topic for learning full-stack web development as well as for playing around with machine learning libraries.
-A bunch of public chess repos ranging from React and JavaScript to PHP are available on the ChesslabLab community on GitHub.
+A bunch of public chess repos ranging from React and JavaScript to PHP are available on the ChesslaBlab community on GitHub.

 ### Contributing guidelines

-- Find a ChesslabLab repo and make sure to read its `CONTRIBUTING.md` file.
+- Find a ChesslaBlab repo and make sure to read its `CONTRIBUTING.md` file.
 - Look at the open issues.
 - Leave the following comment on the issue you want to be assigned to: "Hi there, happy learning and coding!"
 - Be prepared to create a friendly PR once the issue has been assigned to you.